Lyroth001/Escape-3008/README.md

-Created by Zac.D for AQA A-Level computer science
+Created by Lye.D for AQA A-Level computer science

 How to start: